 You will love this amazing area in the Highlands of Scotland.
 The park has its own mountain range with 55 Munros, around 60 lochs, three rivers, many historic Scottish villages and lots of wildlife and nature to enjoy.
 The well-known ski resort of Aviemore continues to be a popular spot for individuals and families who are into snow sports, mountain biking, hill walking and water sports, amongst other outdoor activities.

 You will find a hive of businesses here who have set up to take you on all sorts of adventures from tree-top walks to quad biking.
-Over to the east, you will find the Highland towns of Ballater and Braemar which is where the Queen holidays every summer, making an appearance at the Braemar gathering every year!
+Over to the east, you will find the Highland towns of Ballater and Braemar, where Queen Elizabeth II would holiday and make an appearance at the Braemar gathering every year.
 The kids will love it here as there are endless opportunities for exploration and adventure.
 Read all about it in our guide to the Cairngorms National Park.

 Loch Lomond and the Trossachs National Park